officialcjunior/officialcjunior.github.io/content/about.md

 Hello, I'm Aswin.
 I'm a 23 year old [Malayali](https://en.wikipedia.org/wiki/Malayali) from Kerala, currently living in Bengaluru.
 I love to do software engineering, writing, photo-videography, and play music.

-I want to build new things to improve the world through engineering or through other creative outputs.
+I like creating, solving, and working on things and products that people want to use.

 ---

-Here are some of my interests:

-### Computers:

 I like computers and what is possible with them.
-At the beginning, as a freshman at my university, I was exclusively interested in systems.
+At the beginning, I was exclusively interested in systems.
 But lately, as I got acquainted with other things of the stack and culture, I like almost all parts of it, and been more on the line of "make what people want", generally and at work.
+I now primarily work in the app-tier.
 More can be found on my [technical talks and projects](/tech) page of this website and my Github: [@officialcjunior](https://github.com/officialcjunior)

-### Everything else

 I like writing, music, art and its aesthetics, especially: photography, filmmaking, pianos, and writing.
 I put my long writings on this blog, my everyday thoughts on Twitter, and the rest on Instagram.
 More can be found on my [art](/art) page of this website and on the following social media pages.

 Twitter (Formerly X) : [@chandanaveli](https://twitter.com/chandanaveli)